Making Scotch: the Malting Floor

 The steep is drained and filled more than once, and monitored to make sure all the grains are evenly soaked.
 After about 36 hours, it will reach a moisture content of 40-48%.

 Spreading the Floor

 After the grain is drained of water, it is spread out on the floor to a depth of 3-5 inches/8-12 centimeters.
-It’s been tricked into thinking it’s springtime and will begin to send out the shoots and rootlets.
+It’s been tricked into thinking it’s springtime and will begin to send out shoots and rootlets.
 These produce enzymes that breakdown the carbohydrates stored in the barley, making it available for yeast to turn into alcohol at the later fermentation stage.

 As it sprouts, the grain is grubbed (raked) a few times a day to ensure that the roots and shoots don’t become matted and that temperature remains even throughout.

 Temperature and humidity are regulated mechanically at more industrial malting facilities.
 Many traditional floor maltings depend upon the heat from the germination process to keep the grains warming and drying.

 Germination can take place in the ground at temperatures as low as 40 degrees Fahrenheit/4 degrees Celsius, but on the malting floor, the germination temperature is 60-68F/16-20C.

 Sprouting Barley Grains